-PRE-ORDER: Exhibition Catalogue: Suzanne Valadon: Model, Painter, Rebel
+Exhibition Catalogue: Suzanne Valadon: Model, Painter, Rebel

+This lavish catalogue accompanied the first major American exhibition of the French model and painter Suzanne Valadon (1865–1938) at the Barnes Foundation.
 Despite the popularity and success Valadon enjoyed in her lifetime, her work has been neglected since her death.
 Suzanne Valadon: Model, Painter, Rebel reconsiders the life and legacy of the revolutionary artist.

 Valadon was the first self-taught woman artist to exhibit at the salon of the Société Nationale des Beaux-Arts.
 Later, when she turned to painting, she showed regularly at the Salon des Indépendants and the Salon d’Automne.
 She made a living from her art at a time when women faced countless obstacles to professional success.
 Despite these accomplishments, her work has received scant attention outside of France.
 The Barnes Foundation is the first US institution to dedicate an exhibition to Valadon, introducing American audiences to her work and story.